Museo di Storia Naturale di Venezia

 Museo di Storia Naturale di Venezia (Natural History Museum of Venice) is a museum of natural history housed in Fondaco dei Turchi, located on the Grand Canal, Venice, Italy.
 Its collections relate mainly to the natural history of the Venetian lagoon that surrounds the city.
 Today it is one of the 11 venues managed by the Fondazione Musei Civici di Venezia.
+It is rated the best natural history museum in Italy by TripAdvisor.

 Building and history

 The museum is located in the Fondaco dei Turchi, originally built in the 13th century as a palazzo for the Pesaro family.
 It is built in the Venetian Byzantine style, being originally used as a trading depot for goods from the East.

 In 1381, the building was given to the lord of Ferrara, Niccolò II d'Este.
 In 1621, it became the fondaco (or fontego) for Turkish merchants, a place for them to live and do business, until 1838.
 From 1865, the building was extensively restored.
 After this work, it housed the Museo Correr and then the Natural History Museum from 1969.